 All water for Apollo Bay supply system (including Marengo and Skenes Creek) is harvested solely from the Barham River, which is then stored in two storage basins in Apollo Bay and Marengo.

 Over the summer and autumn period, when there is less water available in the river, stored water is drawn down to meet customer water demand.
+The water supply can therefore be vulnerable to very dry conditions during summer and autumn.

-Community working group expression of interest
+Community working group

 Webinar